Is Treehouse Protocol Safe?

 tAssets derive their value from DOR rates.
 If DOR is manipulated, tAsset values could drop suddenly, and there is no established precedent for how this mechanism behaves in crisis conditions.

-The protocol plans to integrate with major lending protocols in 2026.
-While this would increase utility, it also means DOR failures could have broader market impact beyond Treehouse itself.
+tETH is now accepted as collateral across five major lending protocols.
+While this increases utility, it also means DOR failures could have broader market impact beyond Treehouse itself.

 Top Risk Factors